MaximusMutschler/Virtual-Neural-Style-Transfer-Webcam-for-Linux/readme.md

 or  [cartoon style transfer](https://github.com/SystemErrorWang/White-box-Cartoonization/tree/master/train_code)  can also be used.

-*Only tested with ubuntu 18.04 so far.
+*Only tested with Ubuntu 18.04 so far.
  <table style="width:100%">
   <tr>
     <td><img src="media/style4.gif" alt="style4" width="100%"</td>